Pegasus-RPG/xtuple-client/README.md

 Clone the Code
 ------

-Then we'll use terminal to clone our freshly forked repos onto our machines.
+After setting up our forks, we'll use terminal to clone our freshly forked repos onto our machines.
 When you call git clone from a terminal window, you pull the repository from github to your local machine.
 By default, it'll be created in a new directory named after the repo you're cloning.

     git clone https://github.com/YOUR_GIT_NAME/qt-client.git